Ghost in the Shell (1995 film): Ghost in the Shell 2.0 re-release

-An updated version of the original film, titled Ghost in the Shell 2.0 (GHOST IN THE SHELL／攻殻機動隊 2.0, Gōsuto in za sheru / Kōkaku kidōtai 2.0), was made in celebration for the release of The Sky Crawlers in 2008.
+A revised version of the original film, titled Ghost in the Shell 2.0 (GHOST IN THE SHELL / 攻殻機動隊 2.0, Gōsuto in za sheru / Kōkaku kidōtai 2.0), was made in celebration for the release of The Sky Crawlers in 2008.
 The Ghost in the Shell 2.0 release combines original footage with updated animations, created using new digital film and animation technologies such as 3D-CG.
 It includes a new opening, digital screens and holographic displays, and omits several brief scenes.
 The original soundtrack was also re-arranged and re-recorded.
 Kenji Kawai remixed the Version 2.0 soundtrack in 6.1 Channel Surround.
 Randy Thom of Skywalker Sound reprised his role as sound designer, having worked previously on Ghost in the Shell 2: Innocence.
 In the new soundtrack, the Japanese voice dialogue was also re-recorded, with some variation from the original script to modernize the speech.
 Yoshiko Sakakibara replaced Iemasa Kayumi as the voice of the Puppet Master.
 2.0 was re-released in DVD and Blu-ray in Japan on 19 December 2008.